JassyJ/intro-se-1-oo-make-a-profile/README.md

 Add code to your test.rb file that attempts to print the name of one of your profiles out to the console.

-In order for that code to work, you'll need to write a reader method in our **profile_class.rb** file for the Profile class - otherwise, Ruby has no way off knowing what your `.name` method might might mean.
+In order for that code to work, you'll need to write a reader method in our **profile_class.rb** file for the Profile class - otherwise, Ruby has no way of knowing what your `.name` method might might mean.
 Try to do it on your own, but if you need an example, click the dropdown to see one way to do it.

 <details>
   <summary>Click to see an example</summary>